Entitled Mom And Daughter Stop Their Neighbor To Demand Candy - Not Knowing His Candy Bag Contained Used Cat Litter

 OP said he never promised anything.
 The mom yelled loudly enough for OP's mother to overhear.

 The behavior exhibited by the entitled mom and daughter can be understood through the lens of entitlement psychology, which often stems from unmet needs in childhood.
-According to research in the Journal of Personality and Social Psychology, individuals with high levels of entitlement often believe they deserve special treatment, regardless of the situation.
+Individuals with high levels of entitlement often believe they deserve special treatment, regardless of the situation.

 This mindset can lead to unrealistic expectations and a lack of empathy for others.
 In this case, the demand for candy highlights a deeper issue of entitlement that may have been reinforced by parental behaviors or societal influences.